 What is a Physical Therapist?

 A Physical Therapist is a specialist in treating musculo-skeletal and movement disorders.
 Pain often accompanies or is a symptom of a movement disorder.
 A Physical Therapist can help correct the disorder and relieve pain.
 Physical Therapists also focus on a patient’s functional abilities.
-All of our Physical Therapists have a Master’s degree in Physical Therapy from an accredited University.
+All of our Physical Therapists have a Master’s or Doctorate degree in Physical Therapy from an accredited University.

 Why do I need Physical Therapy?